jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 As software developers move more toward AI generated code, then developers can still use these coding challenge websites, but instead of writing the code by hand, they can use them to practice and hone their AI prompting and specification skills to generate the code to solve these challenges.

 Here are several options/ Some are free.
 Some require a fee or subscription:
-* [NeedCode](https://neetcode.io/) - An online platform and YouTube channel designed to help software engineers prepare for technical coding interviews.
+* [NeetCode](https://neetcode.io/) - An online platform and YouTube channel designed to help software engineers prepare for technical coding interviews.
 It provides curated lists of essential algorithmic problems and offers detailed video explanations.
 * [LeetCode](https://leetcode.com/) - An online platform for software engineers to practice coding, improve their grasp of data structures and algorithms, and prepare for technical job interviews.
+* [codeacademy](https://www.codecademy.com/) - A highly interactive online learning platform that teaches programming, data science, cybersecurity, and AI, which might be available via ACM's [e-learning](https://learning.acm.org/e-learning) bundle with Skillsoft Percipio.
 * [LearnCPP](https://learncpp.com/) - A free website devoted to teaching you how to program in modern C++.
 * [GetCracked](https://getcracked.io/) - A platform built specifically for quant interviews, powered by real questions, competitive quizzes, relevant coding problems, and guided learning modules built and contributed to by candidates who sat those same rounds.
 * [AdventOfCode](https://adventofcode.com/) - An Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.